wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.1.0 - RELEASED ON 22 September 2021 =
+= 2.1.2 - RELEASED ON 29 November 2021 =

-* New: Shortcode mwb-wallet which will display user wallet on a page
-* New: Support WordPress Multisite Network
+* New: Partial Payment Option
-* New: Compatible with our [Subscriptions For WooCommerce plugin](https://wordpress.org/plugins/subscriptions-for-woocommerce/).
-* New: Compatible with WPML plugin
+* New: Updated all transaction table
+* Fix: Minor Fixes.